rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 }
 ```

+<span class="caption">Listing 19-3: Dereferencing raw pointers within an
+`unsafe` block</span>

-This is because creating a pointer can't do any harm; it's only when accessing
+Creating a pointer can't do any harm; it's only when accessing the value that
-the value that it points at that you might end up dealing with something that's
+it points at that you might end up dealing with an invalid value.
-invalid.

-Furthermore, in these examples, you may have noticed something: we created both
-a `*const i32` and a `*mut i32` to the same memory location.
-With references,
+Note also that in Listing 19-1 and 19-3 we created a `*const i32` and a `*mut
+i32` that both pointed to the same memory location, that of `num`.
+If we had
+tried to create an immutable and a mutable reference to `num` instead of raw
-this would be impossible, due to the mutability rules.
-With raw pointers, you
+pointers, this would not have compiled due to the rule that says we can't have
-can do this.
+a mutable reference at the same time as any immutable references.
+With raw
+pointers, we are able to create a mutable pointer and an immutable pointer to
+the same location, and change data through the mutable pointer while the
+immutable pointer expects the data not to change, potentially creating a data
+race.
 Be careful!

 With all of these dangers, why would we ever use raw pointers?
-One major
+One major use
-use-case is interfacing with C code; we'll talk about this more in the next
+case is interfacing with C code, as we'll see in the next section on unsafe
-section.
-Another case is to build up safe abstractions that the borrow checker
+functions.
+Another case is to build up safe abstractions that the borrow
-doesn't understand.
-Before we show an example, let's talk about unsafe
-functions; you'll often be using them with raw pointers.

-## Unsafe Functions
+checker doesn't understand.
+Let's introduce unsafe functions then look at an
+example of a safe abstraction that uses unsafe code.

+### Calling an Unsafe Function

-The second thing that requires an unsafe block is a call to an unsafe function.
+The second operation that requires an unsafe block is calling an unsafe
-Unsafe functions look exactly like regular functions, but with an extra
+function.
+Unsafe functions look exactly like regular functions, but they have
-`unsafe` out front:
+an extra `unsafe` out front:

 ```rust
 unsafe fn dangerous() {}